 Hello!
 I am Bindita Chaudhuri.
 I am a 4th year Ph.D. student in the Paul G. Allen School of Computer Science and Engineering at University of Washington.
 I work in the Graphics and Imaging Laboratory under the guidance of Prof. Linda Shapiro.
 I also collaborate with Alex Colburn, Barbara Mones and Gary Faigin.

 My research interests are in the fields of computer vision, machine learning, computer graphics and computational photography.
-During the first two years of my Ph.D., I worked on developing real-time deep learning frameworks to automatically transfer human facial motion from 2D images to 3D characters for immersive VR/AR/MR storytelling and communication.
-At present, I am working on generating a live 3D scene from a regular 2D panoramic image for immersive viewing experience in VR.
+I have worked on developing real-time deep learning frameworks to automatically transfer human facial motion from 2D images to 3D characters for immersive VR/AR/MR storytelling and communication.
+At present, I am working on photorealistic avatar generation of human face and body and 2D-to-3D body motion retargeting.

 Previously, I completed my Masters in Electrical Engineering from Indian Institute of Technology Bombay under the guidance of Prof. Subhasis Chaudhuri in 2016 and received my Bachelors degree in Electronics and Telecommunication Engineering from Jadavpur University under the guidance of Prof. Iti Saha Misra in 2014.